cpiaulet/stctm/README.md

 * ```fixedR_1_2_3_sigma``` file: a csv file containing a set of models at the resolving power ```target_resP``` (R=100 by default) corresponding to the max-likelihood, max-probability samples, and percentiles
 * ```blobs_1_2_3_sigma``` file: a csv file containing a set of models integrated within the bins of the observed spectrum corresponding to the max-likelihood, max-probability samples, and percentiles

+Calculated models:
-NPY file: contains the "blobs": the series of models computed by the MCMC.
+* NPY file containing the "blobs": the series of models computed by the MCMC.

 Diagnostics figures:
 * ```chainplot```: chain plots, with and without the burn-in steps.